Here's a travel writing quiz which I think you’ll find to be a lot of fun.

 If you are uncomfortable about selling the same story to different magazines, even if they are non-competing, then strategies (c), and (d) are also viable options.

-You’ve just written an excellent and enticing query letter for an exciting travel story that you just know will sell.
+You’ve just written an excellent, enticing query letter for an exciting travel story that you know will sell.
 You’re in the process of selecting magazines to pitch and have a list of five publications that you think would be a perfect fit for your story.

 What’s your next step?